 Before you submit an article, be sure to study several recent issues of Kindred Spirit.
 Look at the types of articles we publish, common writing styles, and the way our writers approach their topics.

 It is best to submit a query letter and outline of your proposed article to the editor in chief before writing or sending your manuscript.
-Keep in mind that we assemble most issues at least six months before distribution; therefore, submit Christmas articles by May or June.
-Because of this “lead” time, it is virtually impossible to run articles directly related to specific news events (e.g., Columbine shootings, Oklahoma City bombing, terrorist strikes).
+Keep in mind that we assemble most issues at least six months before distribution; therefore, submit winter articles by May or June.
+Because of this required lead time, it is virtually impossible to run articles directly related to specific news events (e.g., Columbine shootings, tsunamis, terrorist attacks).
 We want articles that explore timeless truths.

 Please include mailing address, email address (if applicable), daytime phone number, your relationship to DTS, and a self-addressed, stamped envelope (SASE) for reply.
 An accepted query does not guarantee purchase of the manuscript.
 All submissions are received on speculation.